-- NOTE: Before you remove the old hard drive, be sure to back up the data from the old hard drive so that you can transfer the data to the new hard drive.
-Also, if you are replacing the primary hard drive, make sure you have created a Recovery Disc Set to restore the operating system, software drivers, and any software applications that were preinstalled on the computer.
-If you do not have this CD set, select Start > HP Backup and Recovery and create it now. - 1.
+- NOTE: Before you remove the old hard drive, be sure to back up the data from the old hard drive so that you can transfer the data to the new hard drive. - 1.
 Unlock the hard drive carrier with the key provided and slide the carrier out of the enclosure. - 2.
 Remove the screw from the rear of the carrier (1) and slide the top cover off the carrier (2).

-Figure 2-43 Removing the Carrier Cover
+Figure 2-39 Removing the Carrier Cover